gardener/gardener-extension-provider-aws/docs/usage/usage.md

 ### Other CSI options
 The newer versions of EBS CSI driver are not readily compatible with the use of XFS volumes on nodes using a kernel version <= 5.4.
 A workaround was added that enables the use of a "legacy XFS" mode that introduces a backwards compatible volume formating for the older kernels.
-You can enable this option for your shoot by using by annotating it with `aws.provider.extensions.gardener.cloud/legacy-xfs=true`.
+You can enable this option for your shoot by annotating it with `aws.provider.extensions.gardener.cloud/legacy-xfs=true`.

 ## Kubernetes Versions per Worker Pool